The current IAGA Statutes were adopted at the Joint IAPSO-IAMAS-IAGA Assembly in Cape Town, South Africa in 2017.

 Statute 15.
 Modification of the Statutes

-15.1 Modifications to these Statutes shall normally come into force at the close of the General Assembly at which the modifications are adopted.
+15.1 Modifications to these Statutes shall normally come into force at the close first General Assembly following the Assembly at which the modifications are adopted.
+Where a modification of the Statutes is approved at a General Assembly the changes shall normally come into force at the end of that same General Assembly.

-15.2 These Statutes may only be modified with the approval of at least a two-thirds majority of Chief Delegates of fully accredited Member Countries present at a Conference of Delegates held during a General Assembly, in accordance with Statutes 6, 13, and 14.
+15.2 These Statutes may only be modified with the approval of at least a two–thirds majority of Chief Delegates of fully accredited Member Countries present at a Conference of Delegates held during an Assembly, in accordance with Statutes 6, 13, and 14.

 Statute 16.
 Modification of the By-Laws

 A Conference of Delegates shall have the power to adopt By-Laws within the framework of the Statutes of the Association.
-These By-Laws may be adopted or modified by a simple majority vote of Chief Delegates of fully accredited Member Countries present at a General Assembly, in accordance with Statutes 6, 13 and 14.
-Any modification of the By-Laws shall normally come into force at the close of the General Assembly at which they are approved.
+These By-Laws may be adopted or modified by a simple majority vote of Chief Delegates of fully accredited Member Countries present at an Assembly, in accordance with Statutes 6, 13, and 14.
+Any modification of the By-Laws shall normally come into force at the close of the first General Assembly following the Assembly at which they are approved.
+Where a modification of the By-Laws is approved at a General Assembly the changes shall normally come into force at the end of that same General Assembly.

 Statute 17.
 Languages